 A few months later, the society's exploration team, which in addition to Pollack also included helicopter pilot Lancour, geologist Catherine Hickson, veteran caver Lee Hollis and provincial Ministry of Environment and Climate Change area supervisor Tod Haughton, made a brief visit to the site, whose exact location is being kept secret.
 As Pollack used equipment to survey the entrance of the pit and document it in 3D imagery, Hollis rigged ropes to one side of the waterfall and carefully descended about 262 feet (80 meters), before the volume of water flow prevented him from going farther, according to an article posted on the Canadian Geographic website.

-The explorers only stayed at the site briefly, but Pollack says that planning already is underway for a two-week visit by a larger team in the summer of 2019.
-At that point, explorers will study both entrances to the cave and venture deeper inside.
+The explorers only stayed at the site briefly, but explorers will study both entrances to the cave and venture deeper inside at a later date.

 That's not going to be easy.
 In the wintertime, the river that flows into the cave deposits 353 cubic feet (10 cubic meters) of water into the entrance every second, the equivalent of a couple of dump-truck loads.
 Even in the summer, when the explorers plan to visit, that flow will be down to the equivalent of five or six bathtubs of water per second, but that water still will be a dangerously cold — 35 to 40 degrees Fahrenheit (2 to 4 degrees Celsius).
 Fall or wade into it and there's a risk of hypothermia, which is why the explorers will rappel down the dry rock alongside the waterfall, and then rig handlines along the walls of the passageway.
 It's not the sort of thing that anyone except elite, highly skilled veteran cave explorers would want to attempt.